OCR A-Level Biology: Nucleic Acids and Enzymes — Complete Revision Guide (H420)

 Enzyme Action — Active Sites, Specificity and Catalysis

 The enzyme action lesson develops enzymes as biological catalysts: globular proteins (revisited from protein structure) that lower the activation energy of biochemical reactions by stabilising a transition state in the active site.
-Two models are developed: the lock-and-key model, in which the active site is geometrically complementary to the substrate; and the induced-fit model, in which substrate binding induces a conformational change in the enzyme that brings catalytic residues into productive geometry.
+Two models are developed: the lock-and-key model, in which the active site is already precisely geometrically complementary to the substrate; and the induced-fit model, in which substrate binding induces a conformational change in the enzyme that moulds the active site around the substrate and brings catalytic residues into productive geometry.
 Modern evidence favours induced fit; lock-and-key remains useful as a first approximation.
-Enzyme specificity arises from the precise three-dimensional shape and chemical environment of the active site — and is thus a direct consequence of tertiary and quaternary structure.
+Enzyme specificity arises from the precise three-dimensional shape and chemical environment of the active site — and is thus a direct consequence of tertiary and quaternary structure, which is why anything that disrupts that structure (extremes of temperature or pH) destroys activity.

 Enzyme Inhibitors, Cofactors and the Effects of pH, Temperature and Concentration